Click here to view video.

-Employment of occupational therapy assistants and aides is projected to grow 41 percent from 2012 to 2022, much faster than the average for all occupations.
-Occupational therapy will continue to be an important part of treatment for people with various illnesses and disabilities.
+The BLS reports that overall employment of occupational therapy assistants and aides is projected to grow 34 percent from 2020 to 2030, much faster than the average for all occupations.

 Occupational therapy assistants must complete an associate degree or certificate program from an accredited community college or technical school.

 Licensure is required in the state of Connecticut.
 Prerequisites: An Associate’s degree.
 Licensing requires 8 weeks of supervised field work experience; National Board for Certification in Occupational Therapy Examination.